twahih/StuviceApp/README.md

 - On Windows, run: `myenv\Scripts\activate`
 - On macOS/Linux, run: `source myenv/bin/activate`
 4. Create a MySQL database by running the `Create_3nf_stuvicedb.sql` file provided in the repository.
 5. Set up the connection variables in the `config.env` file.
-Open the file and update the following variables with your MySQL database credentials:
+Open the file and update the following [Username] and [Passoword] with your MySQL database credentials:

 Please ensure that you have the required dependencies installed and the virtual environment activated to run Stuvice successfully.